Fill out the form below to schedule a demo or call our sales team at

 Cash and checks are not secure methods of receiving donations.
 The best giving app platforms offer top-tier security known as PCI compliance.
 These safeguards prevent fraud and protect cardholder data.

 Many church donors want the convenience of being able to schedule ongoing donations that are withdrawn from their accounts on a regular basis.
-The best church donation apps include options for scheduling these ongoing, regular donations to save people time for payments they’re interested in making over and over again.
+The best church donation app should include options for scheduling these ongoing, regular donations to save people time for payments they’re interested in making over and over again.
 In under a minute, a donor can set up monthly tithing through their church’s app and have those donations recur for many years.

 Church tithing apps will automatically track your donations and donors.
 Not only does streamlined bookkeeping increase your accuracy, it also saves a lot of time compared to manual entering this data.